Alamogordo Ski & Snowboard Accident Lawyers

 - Wrist Fracture.
 It is human instinct to put your hand out to help prevent a fall.
 However, this action may result in a wrist fracture.
 Depending on the severity of the fracture, you may need a splint, cast, or even physical therapy.

 If you have been injured while skiing or snowboarding, always seek medical attention from a qualified medical professional.
 Failure to do so may result in the acceleration of a minor injury and may lead to higher medical costs.
-After speaking to a doctor, contact an experienced personal injury attorney at Zinda Law Group to discuss your legal rights.
+After speaking to a doctor, contact an experienced at Zinda Law Group to discuss your legal rights.

 What Do I Do If I am Injured in a Skiing Accident?